Te Kete Ipurangi Navigation:

 Learning Support

-For information on Learning Support services and regional office, visit Learning Support on the Ministry of Education's website.
+For information on Learning Support services and regional offices, visit Learning Support on the Ministry of Education's website.

 To contact your Ministry regional office, go to Learning Support Services on the Ministry's website.